zulamit/zwallet/docs/account/index.md

 When you make a payment, you take one or many notes and spend them to create new notes that the recipient can later use.
 This forms a **transaction**.

+Transactions are broadcast to the network and relayed between nodes.
+Eventually they are picked up by a miner that includes them in the blockchain.

+Until then, a transaction is *unconfirmed*.
+If a transaction is in the latest block, it has *one* confirmation.
+If it is included in the previous block, it has *two* confirmations, etc. The more confirmations it has, the less likely it can be reverted.

 Notes are always fully used.
 They cannot be split.
 In practice it is not an issue because you can create new notes to yourself.
 For more information, check the UTXO entry in the [Wikipedia](https://en.wikipedia.org/wiki/Unspent_transaction_output).